studio-b12/goat/docs/book/src/templating/builtins.md

 base64 <value: string> -> string
 ```

-Returns the input `value` as base64 encoded string.
+Returns the input `value` as base64 encoded string with padding.

 **Example:**